TatertotGr8/Pyramid-Crack/README.md

 Issues relateing to complieing the porject are useally due to incompatiblely between your Gradle and Java installs.
 Check the gradle documentation for gradle releases Java incompatiblely.
 Allthough I used Java 16 and Gradle v6.7.1 anything *should* work as long as your Java is above version 11 else the libarys would be incompatible.

+It is also important you have Java proerly installed.
+Make sure you have the folder in a safe spot on your drive and double check you have your bin folder in your path varrible.
+In Windows environmental varrible set **"JAVA_HOME"** as a varrible to the path of your folder on your drive.

 ## Acknowledgements

  - [Kaptainwutax Minecraft Seed Finding libraries](https://kaptainwutax.seedfinding.com/)